 #uncomment to overclock the arm.
 700 MHz is the default. over_voltage=2 arm_freq=1750

-- Save the file with CTRL+O (press RETURN) and use CTRL+X to exit Nano.
-Now, Restart your Raspberry Pi:
+- Save the file with CTRL+O (press RETURN) and use CTRL+X to exit.
+Now, restart your Raspberry Pi:

-- Once your Raspberry Pi boots up again, you can now see your new, faster clock speed:
+- Once your Raspberry Pi boots up again, use the vcgencmd command to check your new, faster clock speed:

 watch -n 1 vcgencmd measure_clock arm